sabia-group/How-Tos/docs/source/time-correlation/time-correlation.rst

 Time Correlation Functions
 ####################################

+*author*: Elia Stocco

-Many physical observables depend on the (Fourier transform of the) Time Correlation Functions (TCF) of some microscopic quantities.
+Many physical observables depend on the (Fourier transform of the) Time Correlation Function (TCF) of some microscopic quantities.
 Here are some examples:

     - Infrared, Raman and Sum Frequency Generation spectra